3atwaa/mws-restaurant-stage-1/README.md

 ### Not all of this code is mine, A large portion of it was already given.
-In a matter of fact, I only enhanced accessibility, responsiveness & cache management.
+In a matter of fact, I only enhanced accessibility, responsiveness & cache management

+# Here's the original README

 # Mobile Web Specialist Certification Course
 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_